 Here on this page we give some examples to help you understand our city and prepare for your arrival.

 The neighborhood around our ministry is very safe during daylight hours and somewhat safe after dark.
 You can go out after dark but we ask you to be in by 9 pm.
 At least once a year, a store or a person will be robbed on our street. therefore we ask you to go out in groups of two or three.
 We also ask those going out at night to use common sense, stay in well lit areas and around areas with people, the street is most dangerous when you are the only one there.
 We can offer a safe place to store passports team money or other valuables.
 While we do have security systems in place, our property has a fence around it and we are in a fairly safe neighborhood.
-It is safe for two girls to walk around in daylight hours, but we would advise not to after dark, Every city has THAT part of town to avoid. we will advise you upon arrival where to go and where not to go.
+It is safe for two girls to walk around in daylight hours, but we would advise three or more after dark, Every city has THAT part of town to avoid. we will advise you upon arrival where to go and where not to go.

 There are buses, mini buses, public taxis and private taxis here in our city.
 All are safe to use in the daytime, but we would advise against them at night.
-Public taxis can be used up to 9 pm, after that they are not safe and they charge double.
+Public taxis can be used up to 9 pm, after that they are not safe and they will charge double.
 We often use the public transportation, mostly the public taxis, If you use a private taxi, negotiate the price, they can be expensive.
 Most of the time you can take a public taxi and just walk the last few blocks.
 Please be careful if you are walking, or riding a motor cycle.
 Puerto Barrios is a two port city and the heavy truck traffic is pretty dangerous and they may not see you, don’t assume they do! there are lots of traffic accidents most are minor, it is quite normal to bump cars here.